Eyring-Miller-Muriithi-capstone/shot-caller-for-ballers/README.md

 ### Acquire

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>
 > - Our analysis and model are focused on three pointers taken in the most recent (2021-2022) regular season.
 Out goal was to acquire a dataframe that had every three point shot taken by eveyr player who took one, along with the result (Made or Missed) and a number of features calculated for the player and game right up to the moment the shot was taken.
 The [Acquire Workbook](*/acquire_workbook.ipynb) associated with this report contains the step by step process of building our initial, raw dataset.
 In brief:

     1. Get team-player data from 'teamplayerdashboard' endpoint and use it to acquire all shots taken in the '21-'22 Regular Season using shot information from the 'shotchartdetail' endpoint.
     2. Isolate 3-pt shots from this data and remove outliers.
 We used shot distance, acquired from 'shotchartdetail', as the metric to determine outliers.
 Outliers were shots taken from a distance 1.5 times the IQR of all three point shots.
 This eliminated all shots taken from 30 feet and beyond (2188 shots, or 2.5% of all three pointers).
     3. Apply a KMeans clustering algorithm on all remaining three point attempts to identify the natural 'zones' from which players are shooting.
-Using a k-elbow test we determined seven (7) clusteres were optimal, improving upon the NBA standard five (5) shot zones.
+Using a k-elbow test we determined seven (7) clusters were optimal, improving upon the NBA standard five (5) shot zones.

 ### Prepare

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

-> - For additional pre-processing/cleaning, we perform the following actions detailed in the [Wrangle Workbook](*/wrangle_workbook.ipynb):
+For additional pre-processing/cleaning, we perform the following actions detailed in the [Wrangle Workbook](*/wrangle_workbook.ipynb):

     1. Create cumulative three point stats for all players across all games.
     2. Add location back in using Pythagorean Theorem on loc_x and loc_y (was lost in the acqusition process; this is also an improvement as it is a float and does not bin by integer foot).
     3. Add back in 'game_event_id', as it is needed for the Tableau Dashboards.